IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/excel-style-filtering.md

 # Excel Filtering in {Platform} {ComponentTitle}

-The {ProductName} {ComponentTitle} exposes an Excel-style filtering feature that provides an Excel-like filtering UI.
+The {Platform} {ComponentTitle} exposes an Excel-style filtering feature that provides an Excel-like filtering UI.
 It simplifies the process of working with large datasets.
 The main idea is to help them filter the data that is most relevant, while eliminating irrelevant entries.

 ## {Platform} {ComponentTitle} Excel Style Filtering Example